Disappearance of Connie Smith: Frederick Pope

 A 27-year-old traveling jewelry salesman named Frederick Walker Pope told police in 1953 that he, a companion named Jack Walker, and a Rhode Island woman, Wilma Sames, picked Connie up along U.S. Route 44 and offered to give her a ride to Wyoming.
 They drove to Oklahoma, where Sames left the party, and continued on to Arizona.
 Connie reportedly told Pope that her father was a "real big man."
-Peter Smith was 6 feet 7 inches (2.0066 meters) tall.
+Peter Smith was 6 ft 7 in tall.
 Connie began arguing with Walker over which direction to go.
 Pope said he got out and walked away.
-Walker strangled Connie to death and Pope helped Walker bury her in a shallow grave near a construction site off U.S. 60 between Show Low, Arizona and Carrizo, Arizona.
+Walker strangled Connie to death and Pope helped Walker bury her in a shallow grave near a construction site off U.S. Route 60 between Show Low, Arizona, and Carrizo, Arizona.
 Pope claimed he beat Walker to death with a tire iron when they argued as they changed a flat tire and dumped him in a ravine.
 Pope then abandoned the car and hitchhiked to New Mexico.

 Pope later recanted the story, which he said he invented after seeing an episode of a television program, Art Linkletter's House Party, on September 1, 1952.
 Peter Smith was a guest on the program and discussed his missing daughter.
 Pope told authorities he wanted to be taken into state custody so he could receive treatment for his alcohol addiction.
 Pope could not give an accurate physical description of Connie.
 Authorities also found no record of Walker or Sames, and there were discrepancies between Pope's work record and his claim that he picked up Connie Smith near Salisbury on July 16, 1952.
-Pope had registered to find work in Indianapolis, Indiana on July 15, 1952.
+Pope had registered to find work in Indianapolis, Indiana, on July 15, 1952.
 He also had a history of mental illness.